 I’ve experienced some of my deepest times of worship and joy in the Lord during Holy Yoga sessions.

-Holy Yoga is first and foremost a ministry – a community of believers on a mission to bring the good news of Jesus Christ to the ends of the earth through the modality of yoga.
+This is first and foremost a ministry – a community of believers on a mission to bring the good news of Jesus Christ to the ends of the earth through the modality of movement.

-I believe so strongly in this ministry of spiritual, physical, mental and emotional healing, that I completed my instructor training, and am now leading others in Holy Yoga classes.
+I believe so strongly in this ministry of spiritual, physical, mental and emotional healing, that in 2016 I completed my instructor training.
+Now I’m leading others in Holy Yoga classes!

 The Holy Spirit’s conviction, combined with a new understanding of traditional yoga and its history (as discussed below), caused a great change of heart within me.